-Modeling of turbulent premixed flames using flamelet-generated manifolds(2018)
+Modelling of premixed laminar flames using flamelet-generated manifoldsCombustion Science and Technology (2000)

 Modeling of complex premixed burner systems by using flamelet-generated manifoldsCombustion and Flame (2001)

 Premixed and non-premixed generated manifolds in large-eddy simulation of Sandia flame D and FCombustion and Flame (2008)

 Direct numerical simulation of autoigniting mixing layers in MILD combustionProceedings of the Combustion Institute (2013)